China market blow-out has Hong Kong basking in financial hub glow

 “The past week’s events bring out Hong Kong’s positive attributes and will help regain some of it lost glory,” said All-Stars’ Ji.
 “The rule of law, developed institutional investor base and government’s low interference in markets are key differentiators that give Hong Kong the edge over Shanghai.”

-The market turmoil may also prove a setback for Beijing’s lobbying for Chinese shares to be included in global indices such as MSCI’s (MSCI.N) Emerging Markets Index .MSCIEM., which would draw in foreign capital.
+The market turmoil may also prove a setback for Beijing’s lobbying for Chinese shares to be included in global indices such as MSCI’s Emerging Markets Index, which would draw in foreign capital.

 China will eventually get things right, but for now has lost some credibility, said the head of equity capital markets at a foreign bank in Hong Kong, who didn’t want to be named.
 “Any goodwill they developed with the MSCI, they have to rebuild that trust.
 At the moment, they need to get the market back on track.”